VarshithaCVasireddy/Sensitive-Information_Redactor/README.md

 ## 1. main.py
 This file consists of 6 functions.
 Each function redacts different entities.
 ### i. redact_names(data)
 In this function, the names will be redacted from the data file.
 By using Nltk the data is word tokenized, then the words are classified into parts of speech and labeling is done, then chuncking is done on the classified data to give chunk tags.
-Then subtress is selected with label as 'PERSON'.
+Then subtress is selected with label as 'PERSON' or 'GPE'
 ~~~
 def redact_names(data):
     words = nltk.word_tokenize(data)
     tag = nltk.pos_tag(words)
     tree = nltk.ne_chunk(tag)
-    names_list = [ent[0][0] for ent in list(tree.subtrees()) if ent.label() in ['PERSON']]
+    #names_list = [ent[0][0] for ent in list(tree.subtrees()) if ent.label() in ['PERSON']]
-    #names_list = [ent[0][0] for ent in list(tree.subtrees()) if ent.label() in ['PERSON','GPE']]
+    names_list = [ent[0][0] for ent in list(tree.subtrees()) if ent.label() in ['PERSON','GPE']]
     for item in names_list:
         data = data.replace(item, '\u2588'* len(item))
     return data, names_list
 ~~~
-This gives names of persons.
-And the words with the 'PERSON' tag will be redacted by a block character.
-I am only assuming person's names are to be dedacted from this function, I am not redacting Geopolitical/geographical entities.
+I am redacting all names of persons and geopolitical and geographical entities, like country and city names as well.
 This function gives the data that is redacted and the list of names that got redacted.

 ### ii.redact_dates(data)